BirdeeHub/tomlua/README.md

 build with make and add the tomlua.so to your LUA_CPATH (or package.cpath at runtime) or install via luarocks

+Yes there will eventually be better build instructions.

 ```lua
 package.cpath = package.cpath .. ";/path/to/tomlua/lib/?.so"